plone/training/mastering-plone/installation.rst

 ..
 [1] backend: your data is stored here.
 ..
 [2] frontend: that's what your editors see and use.

-| Whereas **Plone Classic** is still a valuable installation of Plone.
-| *Plone Classic* is a valuable installation of a full featured CMS as it is since decades and still will be.
+For decades, *Plone Classic* has been a valuable installation of a fully featured CMS, and will continue to be in the foreseeable future.
-| *Plone Classic* means: A Plone installation for a Website.
+*Plone Classic* means a Plone installation for a website.
 No ReactJS stuff, just Plone, just Python.
 Everything in one installation, backend and frontend.

 **And now the sparkling Plone:**

-| This training is about Plone.
-| This training is about Plone 6.
+This training is about Plone 6.

 .. _installation-plone-label: